T3RRYT3RR0R/Image-Sorter/README.md

 * **Smart heuristics** – Dictionaries of *filter* words (e.g. “nsfw” triggers a special folder), *subject overrides* and *category overrides* allow the script to correct poor predictions based on caption keywords.
 A *collate mapping* groups semantically similar subjects under a single folder (e.g. `sunrise` and `sun rays` fall under `sunset`).
 * **Self‑updating** – By default the program runs completely offline, but you can enable automatic update checks to download any new patches from the repository.
 * **Cross‑platform file operations** – On Windows, creation times are preserved when moving files across disks; on all platforms the tool handles long paths and rejects identical source/destination directories.

-## Installation and release download

-1. Visit the [v0.0.1 release page](https://github.com/T3RRYT3RR0R/Image-Sorter/releases/tag/v0.0.1) on GitHub.
-The assets list contains a 7‑Zip archive named **`Image‑Sorter.7z.001`**.
-Download **all** `.7z.00X` parts provided in that release (these split files collectively contain the Windows executable and supporting files).
-2. Use [7‑Zip](https://www.7-zip.org/) on Windows or the `7z` command on Linux/macOS to extract the archive.
-Right‑click the `.001` file and choose “Extract here” with 7‑Zip
-3. Open the extracted folder.
-The main executable is `image‑sorter.exe`.
-You can run it directly from Explorer or via the command line.

 ## Using Image Sorter